Riboflavin is yellow or orange-yellow in colour and in addition to being

 introduce an antibiotic (ampicillin) resistance marker.

-is an easily absorbed, water-soluble micronutrient with a key role in
+easily absorbed, water-soluble micronutrient with a key role in maintaining

-maintaining human health.
-Like the other B vitamins, it supports energy
+human health.
+Like the other B vitamins, it supports energy production

-production by aiding in the metabolising of fats, carbohydrates and
+by aiding in the metabolising of fats, carbohydrates and proteins.
+Vitamin

-proteins.
-Vitamin B2 is also required for red blood cell formation and
+B2 is also required for red blood cell formation and respiration, antibody

-respiration, antibody production, and for regulating human growth and
+production, and for regulating human growth and reproduction.
+It is

-reproduction.
-It is essential for healthy skin, nails, hair growth and
+essential for healthy skin, nails, hair growth and general good health,

 Riboflavin